zhangjinde/sendfiled/doc/implementation_issues.md

 # Implementation: details & issues {#implementation}

-<h1 id="opening_files">Server-side opening of files</h1>

-On the server, the opening of a file consists of calls to `open(2)` and `fstat(2)`, and the taking of a read lock which prevents the file from being modified while it is being transferred.
-The lock is released when the transfer completes or fails.

 # The client-to-server link (request channel)

 Requests are sent from the client to the server over a UDP [UNIX domain][unix]